nwjs/node/doc/api/stream.md

 #### Creating readable streams with async generators

-We can construct a Node.js readable stream from an asynchronous generator using the `Readable.from()` utility method:
+A Node.js readable stream can be created from an asynchronous generator using the `Readable.from()` utility method:

 ```js
 const { Readable } = require('stream');